Estimated reading time: 5 min 30

 Defining the portfolio roadmap

 A portfolio roadmap is an overview of the portfolio depicted on a timeline.
 This way, it provides a big picture view of what is in the portfolio and of when the various initiatives are expected to start and to be completed.
 The portfolio roadmap will give the Project Management Office, portfolio managers or other key decision makers an at-a-glance understanding of the make-up and health of a portfolio.
-With the help of dedicated digital tools, the data can also be manipulated and filtered to provide granular insights into the portfolio.
+With the help of dedicated digital tools, one can also manipulate and filter the data to provide granular insights into the portfolio.

 The benefits of project portfolio roadmaps